 AFL supporters span all social demographics across each state, which makes the sport fertile ground for car manufacturers.
-A 2014 survey showed that on average, around 13 percent of football club members intended to buy a new car in the next four years, which explains the car branding on many team jumpers.
+A 2014 survey showed that on average, around 13 percent of football club members intended to buy a new car in the next four years.

 Incredibly, Ford recognised football’s marketing potential as early as 1925, when it started building Model Ts in Geelong and decided to sponsor the local footy team.

-The Adelaide Crows have enjoyed Toyota Sponsorship since joining the AFL in 1991 and for a time a marketing campaign saw them called the Camry Crows.
+The Adelaide Crows have enjoyed Toyota Sponsorship since joining the AFL in 1991 and for a time a marketing campaign saw the side called the Camry Crows.
 And this year was the 21st that North Melbourne featured the Mazda logo on its jumpers.

-Other car companies involved as major or key sponsors with football clubs this season include:
+Other car companies involved as major or key sponsors with AFL clubs in 2019 include:

 - Jeep – Richmond